DAAM-Agency/MultiFungibleToken/README.md

 # MultiFungibleToken
-A multi-token wallet on the Flow Blockchain that stores tokens for Wallets you may not have.
-By giving your MFT Wallet address to stores the tokens untill the specified Wallet is created.
+A multi-token wallet on the Flow Blockchain that stores flow tokens for Wallets you may not have created.
+By giving yourMFT Wallet address, it stores the tokens untill the specified Wallet is created.